Middlefield Canadian Income PCC - Director/PDMR Shareholding

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

-As required by Article 19.3 of Regulation (EU) No. 596/2014 on market abuse (the “Market Abuse Regulations”), the Company announces that it was informed on 1 February 2021 of the following transaction by Mr Hughes, by virtue of his being a director of the Company.
+As required by Article 19.3 of Regulation (EU) No. 596/2014 on market abuse (the “Market Abuse Regulations”), the Company announces that it was informed on 5 February 2021 of the following transaction by Mr Phair, by virtue of his being a director of the Company.

 |